The Benefits of Psychological Safety

 Whether you work for a private company, non-profit organisation, a government agency or a sports team, building psychological safety and working through this action pack will return real benefits:

-- Innovation: increasing psychological safety increased the likelihood of successful innovation, through intelligent risk taking and lower fear of failure resulting in quicker time-to-market and improved products and services.
+Increasing psychological safety increased the likelihood of successful innovation, through intelligent risk taking and lower fear of failure resulting in quicker time-to-market and improved products and services.

-- Reliability and Performance: higher psychological safety results in an increased ability for the team to learn from mistakes through both admitting them in the first place, and carrying out exercises such as blameless retrospectives, resulting in fewer problems or outages, higher quality, and improved governance, compliance and controls.
+Higher psychological safety results in an increased ability for the team to learn from mistakes through both admitting them in the first place, and carrying out exercises such as blameless retrospectives, resulting in fewer problems or outages, higher quality, and improved governance, compliance and controls.

-- Better health, safety and security, improved psychological safety means a higher likelihood of proper reporting of concerns and security issues, resulting in decreased risk of security, health and safety or non-compliance incidents.
+Improved psychological safety means a higher likelihood of proper reporting of concerns and security issues, resulting in decreased risk of security, health and safety or non-compliance incidents.

-- Better employee retention: psychological safety results in happier teams, increased employee engagement, and improved raising of genuine concerns, which results in lower churn rates and decreased costs related to recruitment and absenteeism.
+Psychological safety results in happier teams, increased employee engagement, and improved raising of genuine concerns, which results in lower churn rates and decreased costs related to recruitment and absenteeism.

-- Improved company reputation as a result of higher performing and happy teams, who promote their team and organisation from within.
+This is a result of higher performing and happy teams, who promote their team and organisation from within.
 This results in an increased ability to recruit the best people.

 Fundamentally, building psychological safety is not only the right thing to do for members of your teams, but it’s the right thing to do for your business or your organisation.
+High performing teams aren’t happy because they’re high performing, they’re high performing because they’re happy.

 Measure, build and maintain psychological safety in your organisation by downloading the psychological safety action pack.